tnm/redweb/README.md

 To Do
 ----------

 Better handling of string entries will be up shortly.
+I'll also integrate JSON serialization.

 Certain other modular additions are on the to-do list.
 For the initial version, the idea is to keep RedBottle as simple as possible, so developers can customize it as they see fit.

-Author
+More
 ------

-Ted Nyman - @tnm8
+Author: Ted Nyman - @tnm8

 A [blog post](http://philosophyofweb.com/2010/01/bottle-py-redis-redbottle/ "Post") about RedBottle

+Jeff Triplett has ported RedBottle to itty (another micro-framework for Python, started by Daniel Lindsley) as [reditty](http://github.com/jefftriplett/reditty "reditty")

 MIT License
 -----------